gregabbott/chute/README.md

 # Overview
 Without any setup steps,
-Chute can alternate between calling any native or custom methods the current data has, and sending the current data through any functions: whether global-scope or local-scope, top level or deeply nested, made for chaining or not.
+Chute can alternate between calling methods and functions.
+It can call any native or custom methods the current data has, and send the current data through any functions: whether global-scope or local-scope, top level or deeply nested, made for chaining or not.

-Chute works with unary (`chute(data).unaryFn1().unaryFn2()…`), curried (`chute(data).curriedFn1(args).currentF1(args)…`)) and non-unary functions.
+Chute works with a mix of functions and methods styles:
+- **Unary**. (`chute(data).unaryFn1().unaryFn2()…`)
+- **Curried**. (`chute(data).curriedFn1(args).currentF1(args)…`))
-Chute can send the current data through non-unary functions at any specific argument position (`chute(data).nonUnaryFn(arg1,chute.x/*current_data*/,arg3)`) by using its custom-namable placeholder variable (`const X = chute.x`).
+- **Non-unary**.
+For non-unary functions, Chute can send the current data at any specific argument position (`chute(data).nonUnaryFn(arg1,chute.x/*current_data*/,arg3)`) by using its custom-namable placeholder variable (`const X = chute.x`).
+- **Inline**.
 Chute also allows sub-chains and one-off inline functions at any step in a chute (`chute(data).do(/*subchain*/f1,/*inlineFn*/data=>{…},f3)`).

-Chute offers an optional terser writing style where it can: call unary methods without parentheses (`chute(data).f1.f2.f3.someLib.f4InSomeLib.f5`);
+Chute offers an optional terser writing style where it can:
+- call unary methods without parentheses (`chute(data).f1.f2.f3.someLib.f4InSomeLib.f5`);
-start a sub-chain in the initial call to the function `chute(data,f1,f2)`;
+- start a sub-chain in the initial call to Chute `chute(data,f1,f2)`;
-and automatically start a sub-chain with any nameless call:
+- start a sub-chain with any nameless call:
 `chute(data).map(mapFn)/*.do*/(f1,f2)`.

 Beyond this, Chute has other features